Is the Hydrow Worth It?

 Short answer: Worth It for Some

-A Hydrow is worth it if you’ll genuinely use the instructor-led classes several times a week — the immersive, on-water workouts and live community are what make people row consistently, and that consistency is what makes any home rower pay off.
-But it’s a subscription machine: the ~$44/month membership is effectively required (without it you lose resistance control and coaching), so you’re committing to an ongoing cost, not a one-time purchase.
-If the classes are what will get you on the rower, it’s worth it; if you’re self-motivated or want to avoid a monthly fee, a no-subscription Concept2 gets you a better, cheaper-to-own machine.
+Whether the Hydrow is worth it long term comes down to attendance.
+The instructor-led, on-water classes and live community are the entire value proposition, because they are what make people row consistently, and consistency is what makes any home machine pay off.
+But the $50 monthly membership (raised in January 2026) is effectively required; without it the machine loses resistance control and coaching.
+So this is a commitment to an ongoing cost, not a one-time buy.
+If classes are what will get you on the rower several times a week, yes, it is worth it.
+If you are self-motivated or fee-averse, a no-subscription Concept2 is the better machine to own.

 Price breakdown